mejazgithub/login_and_signup/README.md

 # login_and_signup using django rest framework

-Complete APIs of User registration and Login with API key authentication and access token authentication using rest_framework, rest_framework_simple_jwt and rest_framework_apikey with all steps to run.

 # 1. Create a virtual enviroment and activate it

 # 2. install requirement.txt using command